Effect of the electronic pressure on the energy and magnetic moment of charged test particles in turbulent

 where the sum goes over all extreme points within a group.
-We consider a given group to be a peak of $F_{ep,z}$ (i.e., one of the thin structures) if its delivered energy is greater than a given threshold.
+We consider a given group to be a peak of $E_{ep,z}$ (i.e., one of the thin structures) if its delivered energy is greater than a given threshold.

-To define this threshold, we consider the fact that the energy supplied could also be written as $\langle F_{ep,z} \rangle\Delta z$ where $\Delta z$ is a characteristic width of the structures.
-Using a similar IQD criterion, we identify extreme values of $F_{ep,z}$, thus allowing us to discriminate structures in the underlying 3D field.
-We then use their mean as $\langle F_{ep,z} \rangle$ and the length of these structures as $\Delta z$.
-We adjust this value analyzing some individual particle trajectories.
-Nonetheless, the method is robust enough to changes in this threshold value.
+To define this threshold, we consider the fact that the energy supplied by crossing one of these structures could also be written as $\mathcal{E}_{ep, z}\Delta z$ where $\mathcal{E}_{ep, z}$ is a characteristic value of $E_{ep, z}$ in the structure and $\Delta z$ its characteristic length in the z-direction.
+Using a similar IQD criterion, we identify extreme values of $E_{ep,z}$, thus allowing us to discriminate structures in the underlying 3D field.
+We then extract only the extreme values and set $\mathcal{E}_{ep, z}$ to their rms value.
+For the lenght $\Delta z$, we define a new field $E_{ep,z}'$ containing only the extreme values (and $0$ otherwise) and calculate its autocorrelation function $C(\delta_z) = \langle E_{ep, z}'(\mathbf{x}+\delta_z \hat{z}, t)E_{ep, z}'(\mathbf{x}, t) \rangle_{\mathbf{x}, t}$.
+We then define $\Delta z$ as the value of its first zero-crossing, which yields $\Delta z \approx L_{box}/26$ and is compatible with the structures observed in figure \ref{fetas}, specially when taking into account their variable orientation.
+The last observation is relevant given that most particles do not cross the filaments through their thinnest direction, which is clearly smaller than $L_{box}/26$.
+We verify this threshold by analyzing some individual particle trajectories and find it appropriate.

 Since we are trying to correlate the thin structures of the EP field with high values of $\chi$, we are not interested in those particles that have a big $\chi$ at the beginning of the simulation.
 These will have a value close to one not due to the EP term but because of their initial condition.
 Regarding this, all particles that initially have a parallel energy $v_{\parallel}^2$ greater than the perpendicular one $v_{\perp}^2$, will be excluded.
 In other words, we keep only those that satisfy $\chi\leq 1/\sqrt{2}$ at the beginning.
-After doing this, the $500,000$ particles have reduced to a number of $360,842$.
+After doing this, the $500,000$ particles have reduced to a number of $360,281$.